ATTPC/daqdoc/source/exp_setup.rst

 ..  note::

-    Throughout this process, make sure to save frequently with :kbd:`Control-s`.
+    Throughout this process, make sure to save frequently with :kbd:`Ctrl-s`.

 Initializing the experiment
 ---------------------------

 Start by running the script :file:`start_ACQ` (located in the :file:`/daq/ACQ_HOST/latest/Scripts` directory).
-This should be in the environment's :envvar:`PATH` already, so it can be run from any working directory.
+This should be in the environment's :envvar:`PATH` variable already, so it can be run from any working directory.
 The script takes one argument: the name of the experiment to be created.
 For example, to start an experiment called "demo", run this command in a terminal:

 ..  code-block:: bash

     $ start_ACQ demo

 This will ask a series of questions.
+Respond as follows:

   #.
 Say yes to create the root directory of the experiment (under :file:`~/ganacq_manip`)
   #.
 Accept the default data storage path (:file:`/data/attpcX`)